Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 #### High-level view of RNG interfaces

 The random generator subsystem is not directly exposed to applications.
-It exists only to feed `psa_get_random()` and other APIs that require randomness (either for their result or for blinding).
+It exists only to feed `psa_generate_random()` and other APIs that require randomness (either for their result or for blinding).

 The random generator subsystem has an interface with drivers, which is not implemented yet and will likely not be implemented until after TF-PSA-Crypto 1.0.
 This interface is described in the [PSA Cryptoprocessor Driver Interface draft specification](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/proposed/psa-driver-interface.md): [entropy collection entry point](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/proposed/psa-driver-interface.md#entropy-collection-entry-point) and [random generation entry points](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/proposed/psa-driver-interface.md#random-generation-entry-points).